 Here are a few other wall collages I've created.

 This wall collage (below) is in our entryway hallway.
 The blue rectangle with white words (on the left) is actually a lid from a decorative box that I found in my storage room.
 Adding a bench with some pillows pulls the space all together.

 This wall collage (below) is in my photo studio.
 I didn't use a template with this one, as I wasn't as particular about the placement, but it ended up turning out pretty darn well for just winging it.
-I just used an assortment of different silver frames in various sizes, shapes, and textures.

 I helped a friend with this wall collage (below).
 We also rearranged her two adorable shelves on the adjacent wall to bring in some more rustic elements.
 It turned out pretty darn cute if you ask me!

 Thanks for reading my wall collage tutorial!
 Check out more home decor ideas and design inspiration with a room-by-room tour in the Home Makeover section, learn how to redo and repurpose furniture on the Furniture Makeover page, or check out easy home project ideas and updates on the Home Projects page!